Gioker90/SQL/DB & table creation.md

 # Database and Table creation
 #### Task: I want to create a databse containing the data of 52 employees of an hypothetical company; I want the data to have certain characteristics, so that I could perform some insightful analysis on them: every employee needs to have a uniqe ID, Name, work start date, if they lived the company, salary, birth date, gender, job role, deparment and termination date

-In order to do that I will create a db, using `create db` anc calling it "HR"
+In order to do that I will create a db, using `CREATE DB` anc calling it "HR"
 ```sql
 create db HR
 ```
-therefore I will use `create table` to define the type of data I want
+therefore I will use `CREATE TABLE` to define the type of data I want
 ````sql
 create TABLE HC (
 ID int not null,